Family Limited Partnership

 Profits of the partnership must be allocated, or divided, in proportion to each partner’s capital investment.
 In order to avoid inclusion under IRC Section 2036 (i.e., prohibition against retained life estates) of the underlying partnership assets (rather than the partnership itself) partnership formalities should (1) maintain adequate assets outside of the FLP to support themselves separate from the partnership assets; (2) not retain complete control over the income of the partnership; and (3) not use the partnership assets to pay personal expenses.

-- Retention of control by the general partner, who has property which he/she is willing to transfer to family members but is reluctant to lose total control over the property.
-A general partner operating under a well drafted partnership agreement can maintain indirect control without adverse income and estate tax consequences.
+- Retention of limited control by the general partner, who has property which he/she is willing to transfer to family members but is reluctant to lose total control over the property.
+A general partner operating under a well drafted partnership agreement may maintain indirect control without adverse income and estate tax consequences.

 - Shifting of income within certain family partnership limits.
 The general partner often has the power to retain current profits for investment and reasonable business needs.